silentorb/marloth-story/books/fairytale/part4.md

 * * *

 Ha!
 She was free once again!
-No stuck up lady was going to keep Adelle as her pet!
+No stuck up old lady was going to keep Adelle as her pet!

 As she walked down the streets, Adelle could feel the Jillybons